 New Understanding of Parish

-Theologically speaking, parishes are envisioned differently today then in the past.
-For many people the word "parish" conjures up a mental picture of a church building.
-The revised Code of Canon Law, reflecting the Church's renewed theology of parishes, describes a parish as "a definite community of the Christian faithful established on a stable basis within a particular church" (i.e. a Diocese) (Canon 515.1).
+Theologically speaking, parishes are envisioned differently today than in the past.
+For many people, the word "parish" conjures up a mental picture of a church building.
+The revised Code of Canon Law, reflecting the Church's renewed theology of parishes, describes a parish as "a definite community of the Christian faithful established on a stable basis within a particular church" (i.e., a Diocese) (Canon 515.1).

 Expanding on this canonical definition of a parish, one might speak in these terms:

 A parish is where there exists a community of the faithful of sufficient size, capable of supporting and participating in the central, most important action of the Church - namely, its celebration of the Sunday Eucharist.